ErrorCraft/Score-Based-Damage/README.md

 # Score-Based Damage

+There is a bug that instantly kills if you take damage from a different source (for example from another entity) after you applied damage.
+This is unfortunately on Mojang's end, and they won't fix it, since higher effect amplifiers aren't supported.
+I'm still looking for a way to fix or circumvent this.
+See [these](https://bugs.mojang.com/browse/MC-170768) [two](https://bugs.mojang.com/browse/MC-10755) bug reports for a bit more information about it.

 ### [Download here](https://github.com/ErrorCraft/Score-Based-Damage/releases)

 This is a data pack that allows you to damage and heal players based on a score!
 I want players to be able to modify player health more easily, because the `instant_damage` and `instant_health` effects are not useful at all.
 It modifies your maximum health using the `attribute` command, and so it keeps fractional health as well!
 For example, if your health was `19.877` and your score was set to `2`, your new health would be `17.877`!